- Head Faith Hagerty

 At More House we aim to award and encourage excellence.
 Our scholarship programme enables us to work with pupils, parents and previous schools to identify and foster the potential of more able pupils, ensuring that they receive the best possible opportunity to develop their talent.
 All scholarships are competitive and our assessment and interview process seeks to give all pupils an opportunity to demonstrate their individual talents and potential.

-Scholarships are offered in the form of grants to pupils with particular talents in Art, Music, Drama, Sport and other academic subjects to encourage their appetite for research, enquiry and development.
-There is no reduction in school fees and the research grants are non means-tested.
+There is a 25% fee remission for all Academic scholarships at 11+ and 16+ in school fees and the research grants are non means-tested.
+Other scholarships are offered in the form of grants to pupils with particular talents in Art, Music, Drama, Sport to encourage their appetite for research, enquiry and development.

 - Academic scholarships